 Join us for our 1st Annual Pitchfest.
 Filmmakers will pitch their ideas for new film and TV projects to our panel of expert judges who will critique and provide essential feedback.

-Join us for an afternoon on “How to Break into the World of Film”.
+Join us for an afternoon on “How to Break into the World of Film and Acting.”
+Speakers will talk about different paths in film as well as how they got involved!
 Afterwards stick around for our Free Family Showcase!
 Tickets are free, but are required.

 11:00-12:00 PM – Different Career Paths in Filmmaking